What a zero trust security architecture means with multi-cloud identity

 It’s a dangerous world.
 Threats are lurking around every corner bad actors are constantly seeking ways to take advantage of weaknesses.
 It’s not the trailer for a new thriller film; it’s the reality for enterprises today.
-It’s also the basis of the Zero Trust Security architecture: assume that everything is a threat to be checked then rechecked at every step.
+It’s also the basis of the zero trust security architecture: assume that everything is a threat to be checked and then rechecked at every step.

-Zero Trust is critical in protecting organizations against a data breach when using the cloud — which is pretty much everyone today.
+Zero trust is critical in protecting organizations against a data breach when using the cloud — which is pretty much everyone today.
 Unlike in previous times when apps, data, and identity were protected behind the network perimeter, cloud computing requires users to access apps and data from outside the firewall.
-Remote access potentially increases the threat landscape and allowing cybercriminals an open door.
+Remote access potentially increases the threat landscape and allows cybercriminals an open door.

 In the cloud (or multiple clouds), identity management is not centralized in one location.
 Instead, identity is distributed across multiple apps, each of which comes with its own identity system.
 Now, there’s a proliferation of identity systems, no way to manage them, no visibility across them, and only superficial integrations using federation and single sign-on (SSO).

-The Zero Trust security model was created in 2010 by John Kindervag, a former principal analyst at Forrester Research.
-Zero Trust is a framework for managing identity in the distributed world of cloud computing.
-Zero Trust is not a piece of software, nor is there any single piece of technology that can help you achieve Zero Trust.
-Any vendor who tells you otherwise is selling snake oil.
+Created in 2010 by a former principal analyst at Forrester Research John Kindervag, the zero trust security model is a framework for managing identity in the distributed world of cloud computing.
+Zero trust is not a piece of software, nor is there any single piece of technology.

 In the past, with older identity systems, a user authenticated just once.
-They authenticated, signed in, and single sign-on worked for all of the apps they needed to access.
-And there was never a need to be rechecked.
+The authenticated user would sign in, then single sign-on worked for all of the apps they needed to access, and there was never a need to be rechecked.
 It’s not like that anymore.

 Modern cloud identity systems are checking you while doing while you are using a device.
 The assumption is that anyone could be an adversary, devices are all compromised, and no one is who they claim to be.